Alanhsiu/Obsidian/Alan/TOEFL/Speaking 2.md

 	* Second,

 * TPO7
+	* The U has decided to ...,  because ... and ...

 * TPO8
+	* The U has announced that

 * TPO9
+	* The U has announced that

 * TPO10
-	* A student in the letter suggests that the university could ...
+	* **A student in the letter suggests that the university could** ...
-	* How
+	* However, the woman in the conversation doesn't agree with the proposal.